apache/openwhisk/docs/actions.md

   ```
   ```
-  package /whisk.system/utils: Building blocks that format and assemble data (parameters: none defined)
+  package /whisk.system/utils: Building blocks that format and assemble data
-     action /whisk.system/utils/namespace: Returns namespace for the authorization key used to invoke this action (parameters: none defined)
-     action /whisk.system/utils/date: Current date and time
      (parameters: none defined)
+   action /whisk.system/utils/split: Split a string into an array
+     (parameters: payload, separator)
    action /whisk.system/utils/sort: Sorts an array
      (parameters: lines)
-     action /whisk.system/utils/split: Split a string into an array (parameters: payload, separator)
-     action /whisk.system/utils/hosturl: Returns the URL to activation an action or trigger (parameters: ext, path, trigger, web)
    ...
   ```

-  You will be using the `split` and `sort` actions in this example.
+  You will be using the `split` and `sort` actions in this example shown here, although the package contains more actions.

 2. Create an action sequence so that the result of one action is passed as an argument to the next action.